KartikDevSharma/LeetCode_Solutions/medium/1310/XOR Queries of a Subarray.md

 - For the query `[0, 3]`, the answer is the value at index `3`, which is `14`.
 - For the query `[3, 3]`, the answer is the value at index `3`, which is `8`.

-And just like that, we’ve answered all the queries efficiently!

-### **Final Thoughts:**
+i.e [2,7,14,8]

-The key to solving this problem was recognizing that recalculating the XOR for every query would involve a lot of redundant work.
+To summarize the important thing was recognizing that recalculating the XOR for every query would involve a lot of redundant work.
 By using the properties of XOR and precomputing the XOR values for the array in advance, we can answer each query in constant time, even if the array is large or there are many queries.

 It’s all about spotting the patterns—once we realized that the XOR of a range could be derived from the XOR of the prefixes, everything fell into place.
 You might visualize this solution to make it clearer.
 Imagine a number line where each point represents an element in our array.
 As we move along the line, we're accumulating XOR operations.
 When we want to query a specific segment, we're essentially asking for the difference between two points on this line - but instead of subtraction, we're using XOR to "undo" the operations we don't want.

 Think of how this solution scales.
 As the array gets larger, our preprocessing step takes longer, but it's still just linear time.
 And no matter how large the array gets, each query is still answered in constant time.
 That's a really nice property - it means that once we've done our initial work, we can handle any number of queries very efficiently.

+---